How To Rap Like A Pro

 I have seen (a female rapper you probably know) laughing at her fans in a very negative manner before she blew up when I was studying her page.
 That shit even pissed me off because I would never do that to a fan like that who was just being nice and asking a question… imagine how much it angered the fan.

 Now I permanently won’t be a fan of her because I saw her true side.

 If you are really feeling like being an asshole, control your emotions and hold back.

 I have argued with fans before, I won’t lie.
 I am the type of person who sticks up for what he believes in and used to always state how I felt in any circumstance.

-I then learned that it is much smarter just to keep your opinions to yourself and let people say what they want to say.
+Is much smarter just to keep your opinions to yourself and let people say what they want to say.
 Getting involved in anything just makes you look smaller and also shows that it affects you.

 Don’t respond to any negativity or anything that makes you seem smaller than you truly are or want to be.